-CoGen have developed a series of advanced technology waste to energy facilities in Birmingham, Plymouth, Northamptonshire, Stoke on Trent and Cheshire.
+CoGen has developed a series of advanced technology Waste-to-Energy (WtE) facilities in Birmingham, Plymouth, Northamptonshire, Stoke on Trent and Cheshire.

-Using a range of advanced waste to energy conversion technologies each facility receives between 40,000 and 200,000 tonnes of waste derived fuel each year.
+Using a range of advanced WtE conversion technologies, each facility receives between 40,000 and 200,000 tonnes of Refuse Derived Fuel (RDF) each year.

-The advanced waste to energy conversion technology processes the feedstock as follows:
+The advanced WtE conversion technology processes the feedstock as follows:

-- The feedstock now a prepared fuel is further screened and stored on site
+Now a prepared fuel, the feedstock is further screened and stored on site

-- The prepared fuel is then stored and fed into one of gasifiers where it is heated under carefully controlled conditions to form a fuel gas
+The prepared fuel is then stored and fed into one of the gasifiers where it is heated under carefully controlled conditions to form a fuel gas

-- This gas is then passed into a boiler for energy conversion with the resultant steam being sent to a turbine for energy recovery
+This fuel gas is then passed into a boiler for energy conversion, with the resultant steam being sent to a turbine for energy recovery

-The CoGen waste to energy facilities treat prepared fuel to recover a number of valuable products including:
+The CoGen WtE facilities treat prepared fuel to recover a number of valuable products including:

 - Renewable Electricity 4.5MWe to 25MWe depending on facility